erickarbe/gccastatamic/content/collections/pages/the-art-of-business.md

         marks:
           -
             type: bold
-        text: 'new 12-part series beginning in June 2025' -
+        text: 'new Art of Business Workshop series beginning in Fall 2025' -
         type: text
         text: ', designed to help artists develop the foundational business skills necessary to thrive in today’s creative economy.'